deephaven/cla/CLA.md

 # Deephaven Individual Contributor License Agreement

-In order to clarify the intellectual property license granted with Contributions from any person or entity, Deephaven Data Labs ("Deephaven") must have a Contributor License Agreement ("CLA") on file that has been signed by each Contributor, indicating agreement to the license terms below.
+In order to clarify the intellectual property license granted with Contributions from any person or entity, Deephaven Data Labs LLC ("Deephaven") must have a Contributor License Agreement ("CLA") on file that has been signed by each Contributor, indicating agreement to the license terms below.
 This license is for your protection as a Contributor as well as the protection of Deephaven; it does not change your rights to use your own Contributions for any other purpose.

 You accept and agree to the following terms and conditions for Your present and future Contributions submitted to Deephaven.
 Except for the license granted herein to Deephaven and recipients of software distributed by Deephaven, You reserve all right, title, and interest in and to Your Contributions.